d-tork/learning/Apache_Spark/02-dataframes_and_columns.md

 | `take`              | Returns an array of the first n rows in the DataFrame     |

 ### Subselecting and aliasing columns
+In Spark (with either Python, Scala, or R) the best practice is to write column expressions with a select statement.
+Chaining `withColumn` functions should be avoided as each operation causes a recalculation of the optimal query plan on execution.
 ```scala
 import org.apache.spark.sql.functions.col